rweigel/phys305/electrostatic_potential.md

 <img src="figures/Conductors-Large-Slab-1b.svg"/>

-The potential will not change between $-t/2 \le x \le t/2$ because the electric field is zero.
+The potential will not change between $-t/2 \le x \le t/2$ because the electric field is zero inside of a conductor.

 To get $V(x)$ for $x>t/2$, solve